 Quantifying the health impact of retrofit measures

-To review and research existing methodologies
+Review and research existing methodologies

-To review and research existing methodologies, including international examples, for producing a cost benefit analysis for retrofit measures to develop a proposal for integration into policy and using this, assess the health benefits of a major scale up of SHDF.
+Review and research existing methodologies for producing a cost-benefit analysis of the health impact of retrofit measures.
+Using this, develop a proposal for integration into policy and an assessment of the health benefits of a major scale up of SHDF.

 Develop a public awareness campaign

-Develop a public awareness campaign to build knowledge on the link between retrofit and health and direct consumers towards the existing support that is available to them to improve their properties.
+Develop a public awareness campaign to build knowledge on the link between retrofit and health, and direct consumers towards the existing support that is available to them to improve their properties.

 Pillar 2: Long term commitment to energy efficiency delivery

-Fiscal reform to create long-term incentives
+Fiscal reform to create long term incentives

-Move beyond spending review periods to 10-year programmes
+Move beyond Spending Review periods to 10-year programmes

 Pillar 3: Reducing complexity and increasing effectiveness